-I love maple syrup on my Paleo pancakes!
+I love maple syrup on my gluten-free pancakes!
 After all, it’s pure sap from maple trees.
 Right?
 Sorry, the answer is NO!
 But maple syrup is unprocessed?
 Right?
 The answer is NO!
 But maple syrup low in sugar?
 Right?
 NO NO NO!
 But maple won’t acidify my body like sugar, right?
 SORRY, IT ACIDIFIES EXACTLY THE SAME AS SUGAR!
 Oh dear!
 As usual, the devil is in the details.
 This won’t be my most popular post.
+Ha Ha!

-As we generously douse our pancakes with maple syrup, or use it to sweeten muffins, we conveniently forget the fact that it takes 40 – 50 gallons of raw sap to produce 1 gallon of commercial maple syrup.
-How can we consider this Paleo if it’s processed and boiled down to 2% of its original volume?
-(I’m trying to picture a caveman boiling sap in a cave 2 million years ago.)
+As we generously smother our pancakes with maple syrup, or use it to sweeten muffins, we conveniently forget the fact that it takes 40 – 50 gallons of raw sap to produce 1 gallon of commercial maple syrup.
+How can we consider this natural or even Paleo if it’s processed and boiled down to 2% of its original volume?

 Maple syrup is touted as a natural sweetener in snacks, energy bars, and desserts.
 But unfortunately we’ve fallen in to the wishful thinking trap.
 Oh sure, it tastes great!
 However, with a worldwide epidemic of chronic sugar-related diseases (cancer, diabetes, obesity, metabolic disorder, arthritis, Alzheimer’s), maybe we should look at the sugar content and how maple syrup is processed.
 It’s important to know how maple syrup is processed and how it affects your health.